Globally-centered autocovariances in MCMC: Introduction

 Estimating $\Gamma(k)$ is critical to assessing the quality of the sampler and the reliability of Monte Carlo estimators.
-Let $\bar{X}_s = n^{-1} \sum_{t=1}^{n} X_{st}$ denote the Monte Carlo estimator of $\mu$ from the $s$th chain.
+Let $\bar{X}_s = n^{-1} \sum_{t=1}^{n} X_{s,t}$ denote the Monte Carlo estimator of $\mu$ from the $s$th chain.
 The standard estimator for $\Gamma(k)$ is the sample autocovariance matrix at lag $k \geq 0$:

 and for $k < 0$, $\hat{\Gamma}_s(k) = \hat{\Gamma}_s(-k)^T$.
 For a single-chain MCMC run, the estimator $\hat{\Gamma}_s(k)$ is used to construct ACF plots, to estimate the long-run variance of Monte Carlo estimators \citep{hannan:1970,dame:1991}, and to estimate effective sample size (ESS) \citep{kass:carlin:gelman:neal:1998,gong:fleg:2016,vats:fleg:jon:2019}.
 However, there is no unified approach to constructing estimators of $\Gamma(k)$ for parallel-chain implementations.
-Specifically, parallel chains are often spread across the state space so as to adequately capture high density areas.
-For slow mixing chains, the chains take time to traverse the space so that $\bar{X}_s$ are all vastly different.
-Consequently, $\hat{\Gamma}_s(k)$ typically underestimates $\Gamma(k)$ leading to a false sense of security about the quality of the process.
+Slow-mixing chains take time to traverse the space so that $\bar{X}_s$ over all $s$, can be vastly different.
+Consequently, for Markov chains with positive autocorrelations, $\hat{\Gamma}_s(k)$ typically underestimates $\Gamma(k)$, leading to a false sense of security about the quality of the process.

 We propose a globally-centered estimator of ACvF (G-ACvF) that centers the Markov chains around the global mean from all $m$ chains.
 We show that the bias for G-ACvF is lower than $\hat{\Gamma}_s(k)$, and through various examples, demonstrate improved estimation.
-We employ the G-ACvF estimators to construct ACF plots and a demonstrative example is at the end of this Section.
+We employ the G-ACvF estimators to construct ACF plots and a demonstrative example is at the end of this section.